massyn/server-build/README.md

 Let's Encrypt certificates will be checked once a week through a cronjob to be refreshed if necessary.
 ## PHP
 With the majority of sites running on PHP, some hardening of the PHP system is performed.
+# Some key decisions
+## Use of Snort
+I've decided not to configure snort automatically.
+Snort is a whole implementation on it's own, with many variables, and many things to consider.
+This needs to be left to each web operator to configure themselves to their needs.